olla-world/Courses/README.md

 ### Course

-This repo is for manange all leactures and homework of Courses attend by me.
+This repo is for manage all lectures and homework of courses attended by me.